soveng/website/src/content/faq/-index.md

     title: 'Travel & Accommodation'
     questions:
       - question: 'Do you pay for flights and accommodation?'
         answer: "No, we don't.
 If you commit yourself to the program you have to organize your flights and accommodation yourself.
-If you, for any reason, are not able to do this, please send us a message via the contact form."
+If you, for any reason, are not able to do this, please reach out to us."

       - question: 'Do you provide accommodation?'
         answer: "No, but you can search for a roof over your head on:\n\n* [Nomadlist - Madeira](https://nomadlist.com/madeira)\n* [An Island Apart](https://www.anislandapart.com)\n* [Booking.com](https://www.booking.com)\n* [Airbnb](https://www.airbnb.com)\n\nThere's also [madeirafriends.org](https://madeirafriends.org) which is a community that can help with many things."